groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 Now that you are ready to create a release, you must ensure that

 - The CHANGELOG file is updated, including the release version and date of release
-- Le release version is updated in the files
+- The version of the release is updated in the files
   * DsasHelp.js: The `dsasVersion` variable
   * Documentation_en.md: In the section `Security Maintenance`
   * Documentation_fr.md: In the section `Security Maintenance`